andreas-trad/tradpaginator/README.md

 For now there is only the default style included.
 New styles will be added during the upcoming releases.<br />
 If you want to customize the look and style of the buttons and controls you can copy the files "layout.html" and "layout.css" from the ./layouts/default/ folder to ./layouts/custom/.<br />
 You can edit the layout.css and - or the layout.html file.
 In order to edit the layout.html file you need to have basic knowledge on underscore templating engine.<br />
-Having the new custom layout ready you can load it by passing the "custom" value on the style property of setting during execution.
+Having the new custom layout ready you can load it by passing the "custom" value on the style property of settings.